ph142-ucb/fa23/index.md

 </div>

 {% if site.announcements %}
 We will not be updating this page with announcements.
-For the latest announcements, make sure to check our [Piazza]().
+For the latest announcements, make sure to check our Ed.
 {% endif %}

 ## Important Information